Skip to content

 Load the line list

-load_linelist parses the bundled CSV and drops the _alt sensitivity rows. build_data re-encodes exposure / onset windows as day offsets from t0 (60 days before the first onset); bin_edges_day returns the weekly R(t) knot dates as day offsets.
+load_linelist parses the bundled CSV and drops the _alt sensitivity rows. build_data re-encodes exposure / onset windows as day offsets from t0 (60 days before the first onset), and prepare_rt_edges builds the weekly R(t) knot dates from the same origin.
+Passing those into joint_model instantiates the Turing model directly.

 julia